ReillyBova/COS426-Website/src/content/Assignments/Final-Project.md

 * **You must work in groups of two to four.** Naturally, we will hold larger groups to a higher standard when evaluating their final project, although we will take diminishing marginal returns somewhat into account.
 If you have an extremely compelling reason to either work alone or work in a group of five, please make a private post on <piazza-link></piazza-link> and we will consider your case.
 In our experience, solo projects struggle to get off the ground, whereas projects from groups of five or more suffer from having too many cooks in the kitchen.
 * **The source code for your project, as well as your project's written report, must be published to a public GitHub repository --- no exceptions.** We also expect you to use the repository for version-control and project collaboration, but we will not enforce this.
 If you are not familiar with `git` protocol, now is an excellent time to learn!
 * **You must host a live demo of your project online, preferably through GitHub pages** (which is lightning fast to set up if your source code is already in a repository).
 As we expect most projects to be built on ThreeJS, this should be fairly straightforward for most of you.
 If, however, you are really drawn to a project that cannot be integrated into a browser runtime, please make a private <piazza-link></piazza-link>, and we will consider your case.
-* **You must submit the link to your live demo, repository, and finalized writeup on Dean's Date.** You are permitted to continue editing your demo and source code after Dean's Date in preparation for your final presentation, but your written report should be locked-in.
+* **You must submit the link to your live demo, repository, and intermediary writeup on Dean's Date.** You are permitted to continue editing your demo and source code after Dean's Date in preparation for your final presentation, but your written intermediary report should be locked-in.
 * **You must give an elevator pitch during the in-class proposal lecture, and you must present during the final project presentation session.** If extenuating circumstances renders your presence impossible for either of these presentations, please make a private post on <piazza-link></piazza-link> explaining your situation, and we will do our best to find a solution.

-Note that while almost all of the points you accrue through this final project will count towards your Final Project grade in this class, there will be a couple opportunities to improve your Participation grade for this course as well through peer-to-peer feedback (more on this later)!
 Finally, we will be holding an art contest for the final project, and as usual, the contest winners will be awarded a small amount of extra credit.
 The top projects from this semester will also be honored with an induction into the [Final Project Hall of Fame](/links#final-project-hall-of-fame).

 ### Policy on Sources
 Whereas you were asked to build programs from scratch for assignments in this course, we encourage you to leverage existing resources available through online communities in your final project.
 While we will provide some simple ThreeJS starter code for this project (since many students will be using ThreeJS), you might find that your project needs a little more help getting off the ground.
 At the very least, you are welcome to source infrastructure, tools, and even bits of code from the extensive list of [ThreeJS examples](https://threejs.org/examples/).
 Sometimes, students even choose to start with a ThreeJS example and build from, with great success.